ahmaazouzi/cs-topics/networking/transport.md

 - An SR sender does also have a window that limits the number of sent but unacknowledged packets in the pipeline, but this window also contains acknowledged packets.
 The SR sender differs from the GBN sender in that each packet has its own timer.
 It also differs in how handles the pipeline's window and packet acknowledgments.
 When it receives an ACK, it marks the packet associated with that ACK that is inside the window as received.
 If the ACK equals the **`send_base`** as in the figure below, the sliding windows moves forward to the unacknowledged packet with the smallest sequence number.
 ![Sender and receiver's views of sequence numbers in SR](sr.png)
 - As for the receiver, it will acknowledge correctly received packets even if they are come out of order. out-of-order packets are buffered until any missing packets (packets with lower sequence numbers) are received. when the lower indexes of the buffer are filled with the missing packets, the buffer content is delivered as an ordered batch of packets to the application.
-- The receiver might have to re-acknowledge some packets to allow its window to slide forward (these are the packets whose sequence numbers are not in the range [rcv_base, rcv_base+N-1]).
-This is mainly caused by the fact that the sender and receiver don't always have an identical	view of what has and hasn't been correctly. *this part needs reworking*
+- The receiver might have to re-acknowledge some packets to allow the sender's window to slide forward (these are the packets whose sequence numbers are in the range **` [rcv_base-N, rcv_base-1]`**.
+This is mainly caused by the fact that the sender and receiver don't always have an identical view of what has and hasn't been correctly. a delayed packet might.
+The receiver might advance far but the sender's window won't move forward without receiving acknowledgments for packets it sent.
+- The window size must be equal to or less than half the sequence number space to avoid problems associated with the window not being able to distinguish between two packets that have the same sequence number.

 ## Connection-Oriented Transport with TCP:
 ## Principles of Congestion Control: